 Note: Technically, you can dig around the advanced settings of SMS Backup+ to reconfigure it to work with any IMAP-enabled email server.
 However, since it was designed to work with Gmail and works so well with Gmail’s search, threading, and starring functionality, we’re not going to mess with a good thing.

-Configuring Your Gmail Account for IMAP Access
+Step One: Configure Your Gmail Account for IMAP Access

 SMS Backup+ requires IMAP access to your Gmail account to function.
 Let’s take a moment and hop over to the Gmail account we’re planning on using with the application and check the status.

-Login to your Gmail account and navigate to Settings –> Forwarding and POP/IMAP.
-Check Enable IMAP.
-Scroll down and click Save Changes.
-That’s the only configuration you’ll need to do within your Gmail account.
+Log in to your Gmail account and navigate to Settings > Forwarding and POP/IMAP.
+Check “Enable IMAP.”
+Scroll down and click “Save Changes.”

-Installing and Configuring SMS Backup+
+Step Two: Install and Configure SMS Backup+

 With our Gmail account IMAP features toggled on, it’s time to install SMS Backup+.
 Hit up the Google Play Store and download the app.
 After the application is installed, it’s time to get configuring.
 Launch the application.
-The first screen you’ll see will look like the following:

 You don’t even have to wait until the process is finished to jump over to the Gmail account and check the progress.
-Login to your Gmail account from a web browser.
-You’ll see a new label in the sidebar, SMS.
-Click on it:
+Log in to your Gmail account from a web browser.
+You’ll see a new label in the sidebar: “SMS”.
+Click on it.

 Success!
 SMS Backup+ automatically backs up your SMS messages as well as your MMS messages.
 Not only are all of our text messages there but the pictures we’ve sent back and forth are backup up to Gmail along with the messages.
 Now that we’ve got everything humming along, let’s look at some advanced options.

 If you do nothing else before leaving this tutorial, you need to turn on the automatic backup feature.
-Leaving things up to manual backup in a sure fire way to forget.
-From the main screen tap Auto backup to turn it on and then tape on Auto backup settings to configure the frequency.
+Leaving things up to manual backup in a surefire way to forget.
+From the main screen, tap “Auto backup” to turn it on, and then tap on “Auto backup settings” to configure the frequency.
 The default configuration is a bit aggressive.
 You may wish to, as we did, decrease the frequency of backups.

 There isn’t much to look at under the Restore settings, but you can take advantage of a handy Gmail-centric trick.
 When SMS Backup+ stores your messages in Gmail it creates a thread for each contact.
 You can tell SMS Backup+ to only restore the contacts with starred threads which allows you to quickly select which conversations are important enough to restore via the star system in Gmail.

-So there you have it!
+There you have it!
 All your text messages (including multimedia attachments) are backed up within Gmail where you can easily search them and restore them to your handset should the need arise.